Kings vs. Pelicans Player Props Betting Odds

-Player prop bet odds for Domantas Sabonis and others are available when the Sacramento Kings visit the New Orleans Pelicans at Smoothie King Center on Monday at 8:00 PM ET.
+Oddsmakers have listed player props for Domantas Sabonis and others when the Sacramento Kings visit the New Orleans Pelicans at Smoothie King Center on Wednesday at 8:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!